Permission model

 • Analyst View all content in the sales department in the entire organization A viewer role for all the sale workspaces in the organization

 Wingtip also has a quarterly report that lists its sales income per sales member.
 This report is stored in a finance workspace.
-Using row-level security, the report is set up so that each sales member can only see their own sale figures.
+By using row-level security, the report is set up so that each sales member can only see their own sale figures.
 Team leads can see the sales figures of all the sale members in their region, and the sales manager can see sale figures of all the sale members in the organization.

 Example 2: Workspace and item permissions